EiffelWebFramework/EWF/Writing-the-handlers.md

 This routine is called for GET and DELETE (when a entity is provided in the response) processing.
 It's purpose is to make the text of the entity (body of the response) available for future routines (if is_chunking is true, then only the first chunk needs to be made available, although if you only serve, as opposed to generate, the result in chunks, then you will make the entire entity available here).
 This is necessary so that we can compute the length before we start to serve the response.
 You would normally save it in an execution variable on the request object (as ORDER_HANDLER does).
 Note that this usage of execution variables ensures your routines can successfully cope with simultaneous requests.
 If you encounter a problem generating the content, then add an error to req.error_handler.

 As well as the request object, we provide the results of content negotiation, so you can generate the entity in the agreed format.
 If you only support one format (i.e. all of mime_types_supported, charsets_supported, encodings_supported and languages_supported are one-element lists), then you are guaranteed that this is what you are being asked for, and so you can ignore them.

+Note that if you support multiple representations through content negotiation, then etags are dependent upon the selected variant.
+Therefore you will need to have the response entity available for this routine.
+In such cases, this will have to be done in check_resource_exists, rather than here, as this routine is called later on.

 ### content